epics-containers/epics-containers.github.io/docs/user/tutorials/create_beamline.rst

 -----------

 You should now have a working beamline repository.
 It contains a single IOC Instance which is a non-functional example.
-In the following tutorial we will investigate the example and then create a real IOC Instance.
+In the following two tutorials we will investigate the example and then create a real IOC Instance.

 You can now push the repository up to GitHub and give it a version tag like this: